nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     needs to be done to sort the filtered list
 - Option 2 (current choice): sort the entire student record, then filter to retrieve class
   - Pros:
-    - Can maintain sorting even beyond the command, ie. maintaining a sorted list of students, sorted by name, each time an `addStudent` command or `edit` command is run
+    - Can maintain sorting even beyond the `ViewStats` command, ie. maintaining a sorted list of students, sorted by name, each time an `addStudent` command or `edit` command is run
   - Cons:
     - Reorders the whole `StudentRecord` each time the sorting is done